angelodian/angelodian.github.io/index.md

 I'm a phonetician, so I'll start my introduction with the phonetic transcription of my name the way I say it, transcribed using the <a href="https://www.internationalphoneticassociation.org/content/ipa-chart">IPA alphabet</a>: [ˈɐnd͡ʒelo ˈdjɐŋ]. [ˈdjɐŋ], one syllable, with a diphthong and a velar nasal at the end, is how people say my surname in the Veneto region of Italy, where I'm from.
 However, the rest of Italians tend to say [ˈdi.ɐn] (two syllables and an alveolar nasal at the end).
 Either pronunciation is fine to me :-)

-I'm excited to soon start a position as Postdoctoral Research Associate at the University of Oxford, where I'm joining the <a href="https://www.ukri.org/councils/esrc/">ESRC</a>-funded research project *"Mapping Prosody Convergence in the Eastern Mediterranean"* led by PI Elinor Payne (temporary link <a href="https://gtr.ukri.org/projects?ref=ES%2FY005767%2F1">here</a>).
+I'm excited to soon start a position as Postdoctoral Research Associate in Phonetics at the University of Oxford, where I'm joining the <a href="https://www.ukri.org/councils/esrc/">ESRC</a>-funded research project *"Mapping Prosody Convergence in the Eastern Mediterranean"* led by PI Elinor Payne (temporary link <a href="https://gtr.ukri.org/projects?ref=ES%2FY005767%2F1">here</a>).

 My research will focus on prosodic traces of language contact, such as intonation, between Italo-Romance varieties (mostly Venetan and Italian) and the varieties of Croatian spoken along the Adriatic coast in Istria and Dalmatia.